LoopKit/loopdocs/docs/operation/loop/open-loop.md

 ## *Apple* Health in <code>Open Loop</code>

-If you are using the *Apple* Health app to examine insulin given while in <code>Open Loop</code>, basal delivery is not updated promptly.
-You can force an update by suspending the pump and then resuming the pump.
+If you are using the *Apple* Health app to examine insulin given while in <code>Open Loop</code>, basal delivery is not recorded in the Health app promptly.
+You can force an update from the *Loop* app to Health by suspending and then resuming the pump.
+If you do this, keep watching the app to make sure delivery did resume.

 ## Extended Bolus